 If you require a registered database to store source data, create a geodatabase in one of the supported database types and register it with your ArcGIS Server site.

-If you created a 10.6.1 deployment with a CloudFormation template, you can use the improved upgrade CloudFormation template to upgrade your deployment to 10.7.
+If you created a 10.6.1 deployment with a CloudFormation template, you can use the 10.7 upgrade CloudFormation template to upgrade your deployment to 10.7.
 Deployments created with a 10.7 CloudFormation template can be upgraded using the 10.7.1 CloudFormation upgrade template.